And Soon the Darkness (1970 film): Plot

-Jane encounters a British schoolmistress in town who drives her part-way to meet the gendarme and report Cathy's disappearance.
+As the schoolmistress is about to drive off, Jane persuades her to drive her part-way to meet the gendarme and report Cathy's disappearance.
 En route, the schoolmistress tells Jane the unsolved murder occurred in the same wooded area from which Cathy vanished.
 Unable to locate the gendarme, Jane returns to the roadside cafe and asks Madam Lassal for help, but she again urges Jane to leave the area.
-Jane again encounters Paul, who reveals he is a private investigator who researched the case of the murdered woman.
+Jane again encounters Paul, who reveals he worked for the Surete and privately researched the case of the murdered woman.
 The two get into an argument when Jane discovers Paul has taken the film from Cathy's camera as evidence.
 Convinced he has hurt Cathy, Jane parts ways with him.

 Running through the town on foot, Jane finally locates the residence of the gendarme, and explains what has occurred.
 The gendarme goes to investigate the scene, leaving Jane alone at his residence.
 Paul arrives at the house, but Jane refuses to open the door.
 When he breaks into the gendarme's home, Jane flees into the woods, where she stumbles upon an abandoned trailer park.
 While hiding in a camper, Jane finds Cathy's corpse.
 Paul manages to corner Jane in the woods, but she beats him in the face with a rock.
 At the edge of the abandoned trailer park, Jane finds the gendarme.
-As she embraces him, the gendarme begins to fondle her sexually.
-He begins to attack her, revealing himself to be the perpetrator.
+Thankful to find the man she thinks will help her, she embraces him, but the gendarme begins to fondle her sexually.
+He then violently sexually assaults her, revealing himself to be the perpetrator.
 Jane attempts to fend him off, and is rescued by an injured Paul, who hits the gendarme with a large branch.